vmware-tanzu-labs/educates-github-actions/publish-workshop/README.md

 * Creating a release against the GitHub repository and attach as assets Kubernetes resource files for deploying the workshop to Educates.

+Both a single workshop, or multiple workshops are supported.
+In the case of multiple workshops, each named workshop needs to be in a separate subdirectory of the `workshops` subdirectory.
+For the case of multiple workshops there is however still only one OCI image artefact created which includes content for all workshops in the repository.
+The workshop definitions therefore need to selective filter only the files from the OCI image artefact for that workshop.
+Similarly, only one custom workshop base image is supported, where the `Dockerfile` needs to exist in the root of the repository or designated path.

 The GitHub action requires that it be triggered in response to a Git tag being applied to the GitHub repository.